Phoenix Distracted Driver Accident Attorney

 Filing Your Personal Injury Claim for a Distracted Driving Accident

 The basis of a personal injury case is harm caused by negligence or illegal misconduct.
 The term “negligence” is any failure to act with reasonable care.
 For example, every driver has a duty of care to operate their vehicle attentively.
 Distracted driving of any kind is a violation of this duty of care.
 Once you have established liability and recovered as much as you can through an auto insurance claim, all remaining damages will need to be recovered with a personal injury suit.
+To learn more about personal injury law, you can contact our Phoenix personal injury lawyer.

 Under Arizona law, the plaintiff in a personal injury case has the right to seek full compensation for the entirety of damages they suffered because of the defendant’s actions.
 This includes both economic and non-economic damages, with the former being significantly easier to prove.